 Many kids love the idea of cooking, and play kitchens have gotten better and better.
 They have all the finishing touches that kids need for dramatic play and can fit a variety of spaces.
 Some of them even feature real lights and sounds.

-We’ve compiled a list of our favorite wooden kitchens.
+We’ve compiled a list of our best wooden kitchens.
 There are small sets and large, elaborate sets.
 There are some that come with accessories and some without.
 All of them are magic.

 We’ve also answered a few common questions about what to look for in a play kitchen below.
 Let’s take a look.